Leadership of IND Support Laboratory:

 What is complement: Complement is an ancient part of the body’s innate immune defense system.
 The proteins of the complement cascade can recognize invading microbes based on charge or structure alone, even if that immune system has never been exposed to the microbe before.
 Similarly, complement can recognize debris from the destruction of the invaders and debris from the host that needs to be cleared, such as excess immune-complexes.
 Once complement has recognized invaders or debris it can initiate a powerful proinflammatory process.
 Still, what can be a great benefit in fighting infection locally, can be very detrimental if it happens systemically.

-Complement and novel drugs: Complement often recognizes a novel biologic test article as foreign and the outcome can be an anaphylactoid- type response or an increased rate of clearance, for example.
-If the test article is an antibody or an engineered antibody type molecule, complement may recognize that as well.
+Complement and novel drugs: Complement often recognizes a novel biologic test article as foreign and the outcome can be an anaphylactoid- type response or an increased rate of clearance.
+For example, If the test article is an antibody or an engineered antibody type molecule, complement may recognize that as well.
 While this may be a desirable outcome in the case of CDC for cancer therapy, it can lead to adverse sequelae in other situations.
 Even if the biologic is not an antibody itself, but anti-drug antibodies are present, or develop, complement can be the mediator of resulting anaphylactoid responses.

 The good news is that while complement can have these negative impacts on a test article profile, it is possible to determine if complement is involved and which pathway or activation mechanism is involved.
 Because complement reacts well to IgM and IgG antibody complexes, complement measurements can help elucidate the presence of anti-drug antibodies even where ADA assays are unavailable.
 Though complement testing has been around for decades, it has proven a difficult area to tackle.
 From the arcane nomenclature, to the tricky pre-analytic to post-analytic considerations, to the simple difficulties of functional tests, poor complement analysis is unfortunately too easy to find, but not to recognize.
-With an average of 15 years of experience in complement testing, the Exsera BioLabs team has a proven record of supplying quality complement results.
+With an average of 10 years of experience in complement testing, the Exsera BioLabs team has a proven record of supplying quality complement results.

 Ashley Frazer-Abel, PhD, D(ABMLI)